emuai-cl/NFT-frontend/Textos/roadmap.md

 * Q1 2021: Transition to Manufacturing:

   After having the car fully designed, we need to find the way to bring it to reality.
-This is, contacting the necessary supplyers, partnering with key manufacturing companies.
+This is, contacting the necessary supplyers, partnering with key manufacturing companies and finding possible designing problems with them.

 * Q2 2021: Manufacturing: